konpanou/PeriodicTaskTimestamps/README.md

 go mod download
 ```

-In order to build the application we can issue the following command from the project root directory:
+In order to run the application we can issue the following command from the project root directory:

 ```
 go build -o ./periodictimestamps